NickVoulg02/Web_Project_2024/README.md

    cd Web_Project_2024

 2. Import the database:
--Use DATABASE.sql to create the necessary tables/data
+- Use DATABASE.sql to create the necessary tables/data

 3. Configure your web server:
--Set up the document root to point to this project folder -Enable .htaccess or otherwise handle routing, if used -Set appropriate permissions for folders if needed
+- Set up the document root to point to this project folder
+- Enable .htaccess or otherwise handle routing, if used
+- Set appropriate permissions for folders if needed

 4. Update configuration files (if any) with your database credentials
 5. Open the application via your browser